Model Evaluation and Performance Metrics

 The Confusion Matrix

 A Confusion Matrix is a tabular representation of model performance.
-It compares actual values against predicted values.
+It compares actual values against predicted values, mapping errors across explicit categorical bins.

 Predicted Positive | Predicted Negative